ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 ### Time Magic T9

-- Demiga (50 MP) (multi) - Attempt to cause an amount of non-elemental magical damage equal to half the target's maximum HP.
+- Demiga (50 MP) (multi) - Attempt to cut each target's current HP in half.
 Magic Defense is not applied.
+This is considered a gravity effect.
 - Full Tension Disk (18 MP) (utility) - creates a floating disk that can be towed to carry building-sized loads at a supersonic pace for a day
-- Quarter (48 MP) (single) - Attempt to cause an amount of non-elemental magical damage equal to 50% of the target's maximum HP.
+- Quarter (48 MP) (single) - Attempt to reduce the target's HP to 25% of its current HP.
 Magic Defense is not applied.
+This is considered a gravity effect.
 - Vanishga (60 MP) (single/multi) - Causes Vanish status (12).

 ### Time Magic T10

-- Meteor (99 MP, 10 AP) (multi) - Intellect * Level * 2 non-elemental magical damage, and attempt to cause Addle, Broken Helmet, Sleep, and Stun statuses (2).
+- Meteor (99 MP, 10 AP) (multi) - Intellect * Level * 2 non-elemental magical damage, and attempt to cause Addle, Broken Helmet, Confuse, Sleep, and Stun statuses (2).
-- Quarterga (80 MP) (multi) - Attempt to cause an amount of non-elemental magical damage equal to 50% of the target's maximum HP.
-Magic Defense is ignored.
+- Quarterga (80 MP) (multi) - Attempt to reduce each target's HP to 25% of its current HP.
+Magic Defense is not applied.
+This is considered a gravity effect.
 - Regenaja (80 MP) (single/multi) - Causes Regen-Plus status (20).
 - Young (99 MP, 10 AP) (single) - Removes Old status, and makes the target 1 day younger.
 - Z-Zone (70 MP) (multi) - Attempt to cause X-Zone status.